-By default, the Whole database option is selected and the backup selections contain the directive WHOLE_DATABASE.
+By default, the Whole database option is selected and the backup selections contain the directive whole database.
 If you choose one of the partial options (tablespaces or data files), you must click the New button to display a new panel.
 The panel contains a list of instances from which you can select tablespaces or the data files that the new policy can back up.

-When you back up tablespaces, data files for multiple instances, this selection applies across all the instances that are selected in the policy.
-If a tablespace is selected for one instance, that tablespace is backed up for all instances in the policy that contain the same tablespace name.
+When you back up tablespaces or data files, this selection applies across all the instances and PDBs that are selected in the policy.
+If a tablespace is selected for one instance or PDB, that same tablespace is backed up for all instances and PDBs in the policy.